 Throttle body calibration

 Most cars need a throttle body calibration after the cleaning is done.
 Some car models do this automatically when you cycle the ignition, so you can try recycling the ignition a couple of times to see if it gets calibrated.
-However, if your car runs really bad after the cleaning, you might need to get it calibrated with an OBD2 scanner.
+However, if your car runs really poorly after the cleaning, you might need to get it calibrated with an OBD2 scanner.

 Clear trouble codes and test drive

 Once the throttle body is calibrated, you should clear the trouble codes if you have a diagnostic scanner.
 Take your car for a test drive and look for any signs of a problem or warning lights on your dashboard.
-If everything seems fine – you have made a successful throttle body cleaning and saved some money!
+If everything seems fine, you have successfully completed a throttle body cleaning and saved some money!